 The Premier listened carefully, but I knew that achieving such openness in China wouldn't be easy.
 After all, for centuries, Chinese government agencies had done much of their business behind closed doors and beyond the public view.
 But to his great credit, Premier Zhu acted quickly on my suggestion, and Mr. Li implemented it.
 As a result, many CNAO reports are made public.
-And, as Mr. Li can tell you, that single step has made a huge difference for CNAO and for China.
+And as Mr. Li can tell you, that single step has made a huge difference for the CNAO and for China.
+Fortunately, it looks like Mr. Li and I will have the opportunity to meet with the new Premier, Wen Jiabao.
+I am looking forward to it, and appreciate Mr. Li's arranging of the meeting.

 Today, I'd like to speak to you about a role that more supreme audit institutions (SAI) need to add to their portfolio of capabilities.
-That role is providing government officials with foresight about key emerging issues.
-Such forward thinking should supplement and complement traditional audit responsibilities.
+That role has two components: first, providing government officials with more insight into which government programs and policies are working well and which ones are not.
+Second, providing government officials with foresight about key emerging issues.
+Such informative and forward-thinking roles should supplement and complement the traditional audit responsibilities of SAIs.

 Before addressing the issue of foresight, I'd like to touch on how SAIs can maximize their effectiveness and credibility.
 Over the years, I've found three elements are essential to maximizing value and mitigating risk.
 These three elements are incentives, transparency, and accountability.
 (See app.
-I, table 1).
-They apply equally to the public and private sectors and can provide a benefit to many areas, from governance systems to tax systems to health care systems.
+I, table 1.)
+They apply equally to the public and private sectors and can provide a benefit to many areas, from governance systems to tax systems to pension and health care programs.

 For SAIs, the incentives element requires, among other things, an adequate degree of auditor independence and an adequate level of auditor resources.
 The transparency element involves a commitment to keeping elected officials and average citizens informed about what SAIs do and how they do business.
-For example, GAO has adopted public protocols for dealing with clients, agencies, and fellow accountability organizations.
+For example, the U.S. Government Accountability Office (GAO) has adopted public protocols for dealing with clients, agencies, and fellow accountability organizations.
 We also make all our nonclassified reports public, and I'd urge other SAIs to do the same.
 Finally, the accountability element means that government auditors must have adequate access authority.
-At the same time, SAIs themselves need to be subject to independent financial audits and external peer reviews.
+At the same time, SAIs themselves need to be subject to independent financial audits and external peer reviews in order to "lead by example."

-These three elements-incentives, transparency, and accountability-are critically important, and I consider them, along with our agency's core values, in every major initiative, internal or external, that GAO undertakes.
-For example, the three elements have resulted in GAO adopting four key performance elements to better assess how we're doing today and how we're positioned for the future.
+These three elements-incentives, transparency, and accountability-are critically important, and I consider them, along with our agency's core values of accountability, integrity, and reliability, in every major internal and external initiative that GAO undertakes.
+For example, these three elements have resulted in GAO adopting four key performance elements to better assess how we're doing today and how we're positioned for the future.
 These four dimensions are results, client feedback, employee feedback, and external partner or alliance organization feedback.
-I'd be happy to speak with any of you about these during the conference.
+Following my remarks, I'd be happy to answer questions about these or other issues.